Find Affordable College Courses

 Eugene, OR

-With a ranking of #10, University of Oregon did quite well on this year’s best value schools for human services students working on their bachelor’s degree.
+University of Oregon did quite well in this year’s ranking of the best places for human services students to get a bachelor’s degree.
+It came in at #10 on the list.
 UO is a very large public school located in the city of Eugene.

-Out-of-state tuition fees for undergraduate students at UO are $39,308 per year.
+The average tuition and fees for an out-of-state undergraduate student at UO are $39,308 a year.
 On average, human services graduates from UO take out $25,385 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $665, assuming that the borrower is on a 10-year repayment plan.

-Full Human Services at University of Oregon Report
+Read full report on Human Services at University of Oregon

 Best Human Services Colleges by State

-Explore the best human services schools for a specific state in the Far Western US region.
+Explore the best human services colleges for a specific state in the Far Western US region.

 State Degrees Awarded